nomad-coe/nomad/docs/setup.md

 ```

 ## Run the tests
-You need to have the infrastructure partially running: minio, elastic, rabbitmq, redis.
+You need to have the infrastructure partially running: elastic, rabbitmq.
 The rest should be mocked or provied by the tests.
 Make sure that you do no run any
-worker and handler in parallel, as they will fight for tasks in the queue.
+worker, as they will fight for tasks in the queue.
 ```
 cd instrastructure
-docker-compose up -d minio elastic rabbitmq, redis cd .. pytest -sv tests
+docker-compose up -d elastic rabbitmq cd .. pytest -sv tests
 ```